dkfz-unite/unite-analysis/Docs/api-analysis-rnasc.md

 ## Results Metadata
-Results metadata is a file containing general statistics about the resulting dataset, such as:
+Results metadata is not available.
-- Number of cells
-- Number of genes
-- Cells type list
-- Diagnoses list
-- etc.

 ## Results Data